 holds for every $f \in L^p(\mathbb{R}^d)$.
 It is well known that $C_p(d,G)< \infty$ for all $p \in (1, \infty]$ and all symmetric convex bodies $G$.

 In 1980s dependency of $C_p(d,G)$ on dimension $d$ has begun to be studied.
-Various results were obtained, but as of now the major conjecture in this topic is still open, namely that $C_p(d,G)$ can be bounded from the above by a number independent of dimension $d$ for all $p \in (1, \infty]$.
-We recommend survey article \cite{HL-cont} for a detailed exposition of the subject, which contains results that we skipped mentioning.
+Various results were obtained, but as of now the major conjecture in this topic is still open, namely that $C_p(d,G)$ can be bounded from the above by a number independent of dimension $d$ for each fixed $p \in (1, \infty]$.
+We recommend the survey article \cite{HL-cont} for a detailed exposition of the subject, which contains results that we skipped mentioning.

 Similar questions can be considered for discrete analogue of the operator $M_t^G$.
 For every $t>0$ and every $x \in \Z ^d $ we define the discrete Hardy-Littlewood averaging operator

 where $| (t \cdot G) \cap \Z^d|$ is the number of elements of the set $(t \cdot G) \cap \Z^d$.
 Similarly as before we define $\mathcal{C}_p(d,G)>0$ to be the smallest number such that the following inequality